 - The contract’s term length

 That’s why it’s difficult to provide an exact number or even a range for the cost of Endurance’s extended warranties.
-The best way to get an accurate quote for your specific vehicle is to call Endurance and ask.

 Because Endurance doesn’t act as a broker and instead handles all claims and processes for customers, the company is not able to provide as many contract options as its competitors – which limits pricing options.
 Deductibles run between $100 and $200 in addition to the monthly cost of your plan.
 Endurance currently does not offer a $0 deductible option for customers, where competitors like CARCHEX do.